History of FC Basel (1939–1965): Jules Düblin, chairman (1946–1959)

-There were fourteen teams contesting in the 1946–47 Nationalliga A. Basel finished their season in fourth position in the table, with twelve victories from 26 games, scoring in total 60 goals.
-In the Swiss Cup Basel started in round 3 with a home match against local team Black Stars Basel, the game was won 3– 2.
-In round 4 they had an away tie against La Chaux-de-Fonds which was won 2–1.
-Round 5 gave Basel another home tie in the Landhof against another local club Nordstern and this ended with a 6–1 victory.
-Thus they advanced to the quarter-finals and were matched against the Grasshoppers.
-The Grasshoppers were beaten 2–1.
-In the semi-final goals from top scorers Traugott Oberer and René Bader gave Basel a 2–1 victory against Grenchen.
-Therefore, Basel advanced to the Cup-Final, which was played in the Stadion Neufeld in Bern on 7 April 1947.
-Basel won the final 3–0 against Lausanne Sport and thus their second cup title.
-In the Final Paul Stöcklin scored two goals and Bader the other.
-Schall led Basel to win the Cup, but he died shortly afterwards at the age of 40 years during a workout on the football field.
-Following this unhappy event captain Ernst Hufschmid later took over as team coach.
+Jules Düblin became the club's new chairman during the 1946–47 season.
+Düblin was a player for FC Basel from 1919–1926 and had been on the club's board of directors.
+Anton Schall moved to Switzerland and was club trainer for Basel during the 1946–47 season.
+Basel finished the 1946–47 Nationalliga A season in fourth.
+In the Swiss Cup Basel started in round 3 with a home match against Black Stars Basel and won 3–2.
+In round 4 they had an away tie against La Chaux-de-Fonds and won 2–1.
+In round 5, Basel had another home tie in the Landhof against local club Nordstern and won 6–1, advancing to the quarter-finals.
+They were matched against the Grasshoppers and won 2–1.
+In the semi-final, goals from top scorers Traugott Oberer and René Bader gave Basel a 2–1 victory against Grenchen.
+Basel advanced to the Cup Final in the Stadion Neufeld in Bern and won 3–0 against Lausanne-Sport.
+This was their second cup title.
+Anton Schall died shortly afterwards during a workout on the football field.
+Following Anton Schall's death, captain Ernst Hufschmid took over as player-manager.
+The team started the 1947–48 season badly, losing six of their first eleven games in the 1947–48 Nationalliga A. With seven victories in the second half of the season the team were able to lift themselves out of the relegation zone, finishing 10th in the table.
+In the Swiss Cup, Basel played against SC Balerna and won 7–0.
+In the quarter-finals, Basel were drawn away against La Chaux-de-Fonds and lost.